AUBERTIERThomas/NoxDomus/README.md

 ### System requirements

 The game is designed to run on a computer with a GPU.

-Make sure to have a
+Make sure to have a GPU with enough VRAM to run the models.

 ## Installation